- Imaginary Diamonds

 Are lab-grown diamonds ecologically clean?

 The myth of lab-grown diamonds’ “sustainability” or “eco-friendliness” is perpetrated by the producers.
 Lab-grown diamonds are “green,” which is achieved by painting the machinery with green paint (see illustration).
 All jokes aside, most factories are located in countries with little regard for the environment.
 The immense heat and diabolical pressure needed to produce a one-carat diamond are compared to the energy of a volcanic eruption.
-The energy required to synthesize a diamond can go as high as 1,000 kWh per carat, depending on the production method.
+The energy required to synthesize a diamond can exceed 1,000 kWh per carat, depending on the production method.
 That does not chime well with false claims about zero carbon footprint.
 To learn more, watch the 2022 documentary Nothing Lasts Forever.

 What do lab-growns cost?